The Fisherman is Angry

 Traditional Local Fishing Canoe

 So far, so good.
 Fish is a delicious nutritious meal.
 It provides the body with the best essential amino acids needed for building a strong healthy body.
 Fish is satiating food.

-The Okrika or Wakirike peoples will do everything necessary to scoop even a handful from the river for food.
-But it's our mind set to harvest a bountiful for sale and food.
+The Okrika or Wakirike people will do everything necessary to scoop even a handful from the river for food.
+But it's our mindset to harvest a bountiful for sale and food.

 - The Cultural Heritages of the Wakirikes (The Okrika ) Peoples, by E.D.W.
 Opuogulaya, CSS Press, Port Harcourt, Nigeria.

 - Okrika in Search of an Ancestry, by J.A.
 Fiberesima, Evans Bros.
 Nigeria, Ltd.

 3. Tide, moon, and sun.